romland/xorzee/README.md

 ## Credits to other folks
-- Notable mention of Samir Das for the fantastic [jMuxer](https://github.com/samirkumardas/jmuxer) for mp4 boxing
+- Notable mention of Samir Das for the fantastic [jMuxer](https://github.com/samirkumardas/jmuxer) for video boxing
 - ...and naturally to everyone else contributing to packages in package.json